 A: You will be sitting in a confined cockpit for about 1.5 hours at a time.
-The seat is 17″ wide and the total boat capacity is 600 lbs for both paddlers.
+Seats are generally 17″ wide and total boat capacity is about 600 lbs for both paddlers.
 Come out early if you think you might want to see if you can comfortably sit in the kayak.

 Q: What if it is nasty weather?

 A: Contrary to popular belief, we have pretty darn awesome weather here in the NW if you are geared up correctly.
 We go rain or shine, so bring your breathable rain jacket with a hood.
 We use spray skirts, and paddling in the NW is a year round activity.
 We have a micro-climate rain shadow effect here in West Seattle and are positioned so that southerly low pressure systems break over the peninsula and we have a “donut hole” of blue over our shop while it may be raining in North/South and East of us.
 But yes it does get stormy occasionally, and we will call off trips due to high winds or unsafe conditions.